-Under 40 CFR Part 112, the Laboratory is required to have a Spill Prevention, Control and Countermeasure (SPCC) Plan as the Laboratory's storage (2,804 gallons) exceeds the 1,320 gallon storage capacity threshold for oil storage.
-The Laboratory's Plan is part of Iowa State University's overall Plan.
+Under 40 CFR Part 112, the Laboratory is required to have a Spill Prevention, Control and Countermeasure (SPCC) Plan as the Laboratory's storage (2,864 gallons) exceeds the 1,320 gallon storage capacity threshold for oil storage.
+The Laboratory's Plan is part of lowa State University's overall Plan.
 The SPCC Plan documents how the Laboratory prevents potential oil spills/releases from entering navigable waters and the environment.
 Preventions include, but are not limited to, monthly inspections of qualified oil filled equipment and training to applicable employees.
-One aboveground, 1,000 gallon, double walled diesel tank with interstitial leak detection is in place for two backup generators.
-The backup generator at the Sensitive Instrument Facility (SIF) has a 90 gallon double walled fuel tank.
-There were no problems associated with the tanks in 2015.